Bally’s Shares Plans For Retail, Casino Outside Future Las Vegas A’s Stadium

 After more than a year of waiting, Bally's Corp. has unveiled detailed plans for a sizable portion of land surrounding the future Las Vegas home of the Athletics.

-A large-scale entertainment complex is planned on the 35-acre site at the Strip and East Tropicana Avenue, which will accompany the $2billion ballpark projected to open in 2028.
+A large-scale entertainment complex is planned for the 35-acre site at the Strip and East Tropicana Avenue, which will accompany the $2 billion ballpark projected to open in 2028.

-Some venues will open before the stadium to provide visitors and locals with an early reason to visit the site.
+Some venues will open before the stadium to give visitors and locals an early reason to visit the site.

 Transforming A Historic Site